tekkchand/CommandK-TekChand-Assessment/README.md

 ## Available Scripts

+After cloning this repo, you need to run:

+### `npm install`

-In the project directory, you can run:
+After that, you can run:

 ### `npm start`